 However, there are advanced Artificial Intelligence (AI) or Machine Learning (ML) tools that can be used to keep you updated with the latest changes in the existing laws or upcoming laws.
 Further, you can subscribe to blogs e.g. Chromium blog or other ad-tech blogs to stay tuned.

-Better yet, sign up to our ‘Adtech weekly newsletter’ where we cover all the important updates including internet privacy laws.
+Better yet, sign up for our ‘Adtech weekly newsletter’ where we cover all the important updates including internet privacy laws.

 Follow the guidelines defined by IAB.